Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Training Data is More Valuable than You Think: A Simple and Effective Method by Retrieving from Training Data;** Shuohang Wang, Yichong Xu, Yuwei Fang, Yang Liu, Siqi Sun, Ruochen Xu, Chenguang Zhu, Michael Zeng
 - **AN EMPIRICAL STUDY OF EXAMPLE FORGETTING DURING DEEP NEURAL NETWORK LEARNING;** Mariya Toneva et al
 - **Data Contamination: From Memorization to Exploitation;** Inbal Magar, Roy Schwartz; Study how data contamination issue in pretraining data affect memorization and exploitation.
-- **When Chosen Wisely, More Data Is What You Need: A Universal Sample-Efficient Strategy For Data Augmentation;** Ehsan Kamalloo, Mehdi Rezagholizadeh, Ali Ghodsi